 Michael Tso is a Ph.D. student at Lancaster University in Environmental Science.
 He is working on a British Geological Survey (BGS)-funded project "Contextualizing Near-surface Geophysical Measurements for Hydrological Applications" under the supervision of Prof. Andrew Binley and Dr. Oliver Kuras (BGS).

-Michael graduated from the University of Texas at Austin with BS geosystems engineering and hydrogeology.
+Michael graduated from the University of Arizona with a MS in hydrology, and from the University of Texas at Austin with BS geosystems engineering and hydrogeology.
 He believes better understanding on fluid transport in geological systems is essential to sustain the healthy development of our society.
 He is determined to become a professional engineer and hydrogeoloist who helps tackle some most challenging geosystems problems in the world.
 He also has the vision help securing the supply of drinking water to some of the underprivileged communities in the world.
 See "One Dream for Water".

-Michael welcomes research/consulting collaboration through Dr. Yeh's group, Ph.D and career opportunities, as well as volunteering opportunities in water/energy/environmental-related causes.
+Michael welcomes research/consulting collaboration through Dr. Binley's group, as well as volunteering opportunities in water/energy/environmental-related causes.